reduxjs/redux/docs/recipes/reducers/06-NormalizingStateShape.md

 }
 ```

-Behaviors like "Look up all books by this author" then become an O(n) operation, with a linear scan of the join table.
-Given the typical amounts of data in a client application and the speed of Javascript engines, an O(n) operation is likely to have sufficiently fast performance for most use cases
+Operations like "Look up all books by this author" can then accomplished with a single loop over the join table.
+Given the typical amounts of data in a client application and the speed of Javascript engines, this kind of operation is likely to have sufficiently fast performance for most use cases.

 ## Normalizing Nested Data